ZhangqiJiang07/Multi-view_Multi-class_Datasets/README.md

 ## 🌋 Modality Evaluation
-We simply adopt the K-Means clustering algorithm as a baseline to evaluate the contribution of each modality under the NMI and Silhouette metrics.
-The results are as follows:
+We simply adopt the _K-Means_ clustering algorithm as a baseline to evaluate the contribution of each modality under the _NMI_ and _Silhouette_ metrics.
+The results are as follows (more figures can be found in the `modality_evaluation` fold):

 <p align = "center">
 <img src="./modality_evaluation/radar_figs/100Leaves.png" width="200" />